Moh254/moreen-portfolio/README.md

 ---

-*Open to Data Analyst roles in banking and financial services — Nairobi, Kenya*
+*Open to data analytics roles where I can turn data into better business decisions, based in Nairobi, Kenya*